pnikam-cad/tensorflow/tensorflow/lite/micro/tools/make/targets/xtensa_hifi/README.md

 ## Building for HiFi Processors

 To build the code using Xtensa tools for the processor configuration selected by XTENSA_CORE , set TARGET=xtensa_hifi.
-Additionally TARGET_ARCH can be used to select optimized HiFi NN kernels specific to the processor configuration.
+TARGET_ARCH can be used to select optimized HiFi NN kernels specific to the processor configuration.
-Currently the HiFi4 NN kernels are provided which can be enabled as follows:
+Currently the HiFi 4 and HiFi 5 NN Library kernels are integrated.

-make -f tensorflow/lite/micro/tools/make/Makefile test_micro_speech_test
+The command to build for HiFi 4 DSP configurations is as follows: make -f tensorflow/lite/micro/tools/make/Makefile TARGET=xtensa_hifi TARGET_ARCH=hifi4 test_micro_speech_test

-TARGET=xtensa_hifi TARGET_ARCH=hifi4
+The command to build for HiFi 5 DSP configurations with NN option is as follows: make -f tensorflow/lite/micro/tools/make/Makefile TARGET=xtensa_hifi TARGET_ARCH=hifi5 test_micro_speech_test

 Xtensa specific TF Lite Micro kernels are implemented in this folder: tensorflow/lite/micro/kernels/xtensa_hifi/